sumaiyasalsabil/VRMaze/README.md

 In the popup, select the noisetag_bci.json file.

-# STARTING THE GAME
+# Starting the Game

 Clone this repo.
 Then, open the game using Unity Hub.
 Connect VR device to computer and start the game on Unity.

 If using MetaQuest, ensure MetaQuest PC app is downloaded on computer.
 On VR device, connect using QuestLink.

-# INSTRUCTIONS
+# Instructions

 Focus on the flashing arrow to navigate your way through the maze.
 Right and left turn 90 degrees in their respective directions.
 Straight goes forward.
 The arrow you choose turns green.
 Arrows disappear for 2 seconds after each choice.